Mixed State Entanglement Entropy in CFT: Covariant entanglement entropy for mixed states

 Since we are calculating the vacuum entanglement ($k=0$), we have

 and

 Substituting $\mathrm{Tr}_{A}\rho_{A}^{n}$ into Equation (\ref{eq:renyi}), we obtain the R\'{e}nyi entropy

 where $g_{a,b}=\log\langle a,b\vert0\rangle$ are the Affleck-Ludwig boundary entropies \citep{Affleck:1991tk}.
 The boundary entropies encode the information from the removed subsystems.
 They are model dependent and irrelevant to the entanglement between $A$ and $B$.
-So, one can simply choose $g_a = g_b =0$ to get
+In the large $c$ limit, $g_a$ and $g_b$ are negligible compared with the first term.
+So, we have

 From the derivation, it is straightforward to see $S_{\text{vN}}(A)=S_{\text{vN}}(B)$ since the roles of $A$ and $B$ are symmetric.
 Therefore, the entropy of entanglement between $A$ and $B$ is naturally defined by the universal term,